xanderstuff/FSEE-BiomeVersion/wiki/dev/docs/items/armor/hallowed_armor.md

 - Ancient Armor, [Hallowed](hallowed_armor.md) Armor and [Living Flesh](../living_flesh.md) were the first items to have ever been added into FSEE.
     - The first ever items to be added are [Treasure Heads](../../mechanics/treasure_heads.md)
     - While it got added as far back as 1.3a, Living Flesh had no use before 1.5a.
-- Prior to 1.5a, this armor set was known as `Ancient Hallowed Armor`.
+- Prior to 1.5a, this armor set was known as `Hallowed Diamond Armor`.
     - It also used to have random stats.
 It could provide a random amount of Defense, Attack Speed, Armor Toughness and Movement Speed.
         - Movement Speed increase was so huge that players could trigger vanilla anti-cheat in Singleplayer while wearing 2 or more armor pieces.
         - Sometimes Armor Toughness would get listed twice due to some errors in loot tables.
             - This has since been fixed.
 - When resource pack is enabled, golden parts of Hallowed Armor will glow in the dark.
-- Hallowed Armor was the most tweaked item in 1.6a that didn't receive a major rework, having 8 different properties altered.
+- Hallowed Armor was the most tweaked item in 1.6a that didn't receive a major rework.

 ## History
 - **1.6a**
 	- Now has a custom texture.
 	- Each piece gained 0.5 Armor Toughness, for a total of 1.5.
 This puts Hallowed Armor slightly before Diamond Armor defense-wise
-	- Holy Protection cooldown increased (16 seconds -> 22 seconds)
+	- Fixed Holy Protection cooldown being 3 - 4 seconds shorter than usual because of it starting before invincibility.
 	- Holy Protection duration increased (3 seconds -> 4 seconds)
 	- Holy Protection Fire Resistance duration increased (3 seconds -> 7 seconds)
 	- Holy Protection now also grants 7 seconds of Water Breathing.
 	- Holy Protection Speed boost now lasts longer (4 -> 6 seconds) and diminishes over time.
-	- Only Hallowed Treads now provide Movement Speed bonus (12% boost)
+	- Only Hallowed Treads now provide Movement Speed bonus (12% -> 10% boost)
 	- Each Hallowed Armor piece no longer provides extra 7.5%:heart:HP.
+It instead grants 20% reduced taken knockback.
 	- Fixed Holy Protection invincibility being removable with <i class="icon-minecraft icon-minecraft-milk-bucket"></i>Milk.
 	- Nerfed quality of enchantments of armor pieces found in Chests.
 	- Chests in End Cities have a 66% chance to contain an Armor piece, of which there is a 50/50 chance it is going to be a piece of Hallowed Armor.
 Previously, it would be a Hallowed Armor piece 1/4 of the time.